x811zou/QuickBEAST/README.md

 #### Acknowledgements:
-QuickBEAST is maintained by William H. Majoros and is released under the GNU General Public License version 3.
-For further information, inquiries, or contributions, please contact William H. Majoros.
+The initial version of QuickBEAST was developed by William H. Majoros, whose foundational work and dedication laid the groundwork for this robust tool.
+The current version, which includes enhancements and modifications, is a result of forking and building upon Bill's original code.
+I extend my sincerest gratitude to Bill Majoros for his significant contributions and for setting the high standard that QuickBEAST continues to uphold.
+This software is released under the GNU General Public License version 3.
+For further information, inquiries, or contributions, please contact [William H. Majoros](mailto:bmajoros@alumni.duke.edu).